stefan22/phpIntro/11. php-to-access-mysql/Database APIs in PHP.md

+# PHP
-# PHP 3 has different ways to connect to MySQL (database API)
+- has 3 different ways to connect to MySQL (database API)

 - mysql
 ..- original MySQL API
-               - only API for version 2, 3 and 4 of PHP
+..- only API for version 2, 3 and 4 of PHP
-               - preconfigured for MySQL
+..- preconfigured for MySQL
-               - other db not supported only MySQL
+..- other db not supported only MySQL
-               - procedural (as oppose to Object Oriented)
+..- procedural (as oppose to Object Oriented)

      - mysqli
                - MySQL "improved" API